powsybl/powsybl-open-rao/CONTRIBUTING.md

 if you are an active OpenRAO developer, and have ideas to improve the code, please let us know!
 We'll be more than happy to fix all bugs and discuss all improvement ideas.
 - First, make sure that the bug/feature request/improvement idea has not been already reported under [Issues](https://github.com/powsybl/powsybl-open-rao/issues).
 - If not, [open a new one](https://github.com/powsybl/powsybl-open-rao/issues/new).
-Provide us with the most details possible, so we can understand the issue and try to address it ASAP.
+Provide us with as many details as possible, so we can understand the issue and try to address it ASAP.
 - Label[^1] your new issue as much as possible, this makes addressing it much more efficient.

 Your ideas may be discussed by the OpenRAO developers and the [PowSyBl Technical Steering Committee](https://www.powsybl.org/pages/overview/governance#technical-steering-committee)